smatechnologies/opconmft-docs/docs/encryption-definitions.md

 --------------------------| -----------
 **Certificate Usage**     | Required.
 Select what the certificate what be used for (***Authentication, Encryption, Decryption & Signing***).
 **Certificate File**      | Required.
 The file name of the supplied key file.
 If you only have a single file with a .p12 or .pfx extension it may be a PKCS #12 container file.
 That type of file may hold both a public certificate and its matching private key.
 To import a PKCS #12 file containing both, enter the file name in the Certificate File field and leave the Private Key File name field empty.
-**Private Key File**      | The file name of the üprivate key file, if provided.
+**Private Key File**      | The file name of the private key file, if provided.
 **Password**              | Required.
 The supplied password used during certificate import.
 **Verification**          | Required.
-Passowrd verification.
+Password verification.

 When completed select the **OK** to import the certificate.

 ## SSH Keys
 Secure File Transfer Protocol (SFTP) is a method of transferring files between a client and server over a secure, encrypted connection (as opposed to regular FTP, which functions over an insecure connection).
 The security in SFTP comes through its integration with the SSH (or Secure Shell) protocol.
 SSH provides an encrypted transport layer over which the SFTP commands are executed, and over which files are transferred.
 Regular FTP connections usually utilize port 21 for connections, while SSH servers use port 22.

-Robo-FTP supports both password and private key authentication for SFTP connections.
+OpConMFT supports both password and private key authentication for SFTP connections.

-When negotiating a connection with a remote SFTP server, Robo-FTP requires SSH2 and chooses ciphers in the following order: AES (any type) > Triple DES > Blowfish.
-Robo-FTP selects the key exchange algorithm from the following set in order of preference:
+When negotiating a connection with a remote SFTP server, OpConMFT requires SSH2 and chooses ciphers in the following order: AES (any type) > Triple DES > Blowfish.
+OpConMFT selects the key exchange algorithm from the following set in order of preference:

 - 1.diffie-hellman-group-sha256
 - 2.diffie-hellman-group14-sha1
 - 3.diffie-hellman-group1-sha1

 OpConMFT supports SFTP transfers over SSH.
 The specific security method is dictated by the remote site and OpCOnMFT SSH to be compatible with as many servers as possible.
-When negotiating a secure connection, Robo-FTP automatically downloads the necessary encryption details from the remote server.
+When negotiating a secure connection, OpCOnMFT automatically downloads the necessary encryption details from the remote server.
 In the case of SSH it downloads the host's public key.
 The first time you connect to any particular secure site you must decide if you trust the server's certificate or key.
 If you trust the server's credentials, OpConMFT stores a copy of them for future use.
 On subsequent connection attempts, OpCOnMFT compares the site's current credentials to the trusted copies and automatically connects if the credentials match.

 Every type of secure connection supported by OpConMFT requires that you trust the remote server but some sites require more than a simple username and password before they trust you.
 In these situations you can configure OpConMFT to upload your personal client certificate or public key.
 You can use the OpConMFT Configurator to define default credentials to use with all secure sites or set specific personal credentials for each managed site.
 The Configurator also contains tools which allow you to generate your own SSH keys.